Anxiety Therapy San Diego

 You will not have to be in therapy forever in order to manage and decrease your anxiety.
 The ultimate goal of therapy is to get you to a place where you feel confident to manage your symptoms on your own, by utilizing the tools that you were taught throughout therapy.
 Therapy will provide you with tangible ways to continue to manage your anxiety on your own, long after you have successfully completed and discontinued treatment.
 There is no exact “time limit” or time frame in regards to how long you will be in therapy to find full, ongoing relief from your anxiety; this is individualized and varies per the individual.

-Seeing an anxiety therapist can also be incredibly helpful for decreasing symptoms of depression.
-Oftentimes, anxiety and depression symptoms go hand-in-hand.
+Seeing an anxiety counselor can also be incredibly helpful for decreasing symptoms of depression.
+Oftentimes, therapy for depression and anxiety often go hand in hand, addressing both conditions together for better outcomes..
 You may develop low self-esteem over time due to ongoing feelings of anxiety or feeling unsure why you can’t just “manage things on your own”.
 This may lead to feelings of depression, hopelessness, or feeling stuck and unmotivated.
-If you are also struggling with feelings of depression, working with an anxiety therapist can be a great fit to help get to the underlying cause of both symptoms and decrease or eliminate them.
+If you are also struggling with feelings of depression, working with an anxiety counselor can be a great fit to help get to the underlying cause of both symptoms and decrease or eliminate them.
 Visit the Anxiety and Depression Association of America (ADAA) website for more information on the treatment of anxiety and depression collectively.

 What Is an Anxiety Disorder?

-Anxiety Disorder Treatment San Diego, CA Woman with Anxiety Looks Out Window Occasional anxiety is a part of life — we all get nervous or worried at times, such as before taking a test or making an important decision.
+Occasional anxiety is a part of life — we all get nervous or worried at times, such as before taking a test or making an important decision.
 Anxiety Disorders involve more than just a temporary worry or fear.
 If you have an anxiety disorder, the uncomfortable feelings of anxiety do not go away on their own and may increase over time.
 These symptoms of fear and worry can negatively interfere with work, school, and relationships.
-Getting therapy for anxiety is a great way to get individualized help to treat the Anxiety Disorder, so that you can go on to live your life free from constant worry, fear, and uncomfortable physical sensations of anxiety.
+Finding the best therapy for anxiety is a great way to get individualized help to treat the Anxiety Disorder, so that you can go on to live your life free from constant worry, fear, and uncomfortable physical sensations of anxiety.

 Generalized Anxiety Disorder